shubhgoel20/shubhgoel20.github.io/content/authors/admin/_index.md

     url: https://ethz.ch/en.html

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Artificial Intelligence, Computer Vision and Deep Learning for Signal Processing.
+bio: My research interests include Embodied AI, Computer Vision and Deep Learning.

 # Interests to show in About widget
 interests: